edward-an03/Tic-Tac-Toe/README.md

 # Gameplay

-The game starts off as shown below.
-The grids are labelled and the user can place their X's and O's by typing in the corresponding labels.
+<p>The game starts off as shown below.
+The grids are labelled and the user can place their X's and O's by typing in the corresponding labels.</p>
 ![start](game_start.png)
 ---
 To prevent unwanted crashes, inputs are checked to ensure that they are valid